gauravyadav04/Operationalizing_Machine_Learning_Azure/README.md

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screenshots required to demonstrate key steps.

-1. Register Bank Marketing dataset
+1. Registered Bank Marketing dataset

 ![1](https://user-images.githubusercontent.com/6285945/104132692-ff6ce280-53a4-11eb-9ce4-94f9d7b0aef9.png)

-2. Create an AutoML experiment
+2. Createed an AutoML experiment, in this step I have configured a compute cluster

 ![4](https://user-images.githubusercontent.com/6285945/104132695-04ca2d00-53a5-11eb-8be3-a8ea8a7609e7.png)